 Sierra Negra, Isabela

 By far the best trek is around this active volcano, the second-largest crater in the world.
-Take the short route to the fissure of lava cones at Volcano Chico, or hike longer into the yellow hills of the pungent Sulfur Mines.
+Take the short route to the fissure of lava cones at Volcano Chico, or hike further into the yellow hills of the pungent Sulfur Mines.